jharwell/sierra/docs/src/plugins/compare/graphs.rst

 This page has the following sections:

-- `Inter-Controller Comparison`_: How to generate comparison graphs for a set of controllers which have all been run on the *same* scenario and :term:`Batch Criteria`.
+- `Inter-Controller Comparison`_: How to generate comparison graphs for a set of controllers which have all been run on a *single* scenario and :term:`Batch Criteria`.

-- `Inter-Scenario Comparison`_: How to generate comparison graphs for a single controller which has been run across *multiple* scenarios using the same :term:`Batch Criteria`.
+- `Inter-Scenario Comparison`_: How to generate comparison graphs for a *set* of scenarios which have all been run using a *single* controller and :term:`Batch Criteria`.

-- `Inter-Batch Comparison`_: How to generate comparison graphs for multiple :term:`Batch Criteria` which have been run on the *same* scenario using the same controller.

 All configuration for this plugin is in ``<project>/config/graphs.yaml`` file.